Delay-Doppler Channel Estimation using Arbitrarily Modulated Data Transmissions

 \subsection{Overall System Performance}

-Fig.~\ref{fig:ber_nmse_wvf_f} compares the performance of the pilot-based and data-based systems from Fig.~\ref{fig:overview} for various system parameters.
+Fig.~\ref{fig:ber_nmse_wvf_f} compares the performance of the pilot-based and data-based systems from Fig.~\ref{fig:overview} with uncoded $4$-QAM data.

-Fig.~\ref{fig:ber_nmse_wvf_f}(\subref{fig:ber_vs_wvf}) shows that the bit error rate (BER) of predictable modulation schemes (AFDM, OTSM and Zak-OTFS)~\cite{Mehrotra2026_wvfcomp} is similar\footnote{Due to similar performance, subsequent results only consider Zak-OTFS.} with gains over OFDM since the latter is not predictable, hence has poor performance even with perfect channel state information (CSI).
+Fig.~\ref{fig:ber_nmse_wvf_f}(\subref{fig:ber_vs_wvf}) shows that the bit error rate\footnote{We simulate $\geq 2500$ realizations per SNR until $200$ errors are counted.} (BER) of predictable modulation schemes (AFDM, OTSM and Zak-OTFS)~\cite{Mehrotra2026_wvfcomp} is similar\footnote{Due to similar performance, subsequent results only consider Zak-OTFS.} with gains over OFDM since the latter is not predictable, hence has poor performance even with perfect channel state information (CSI).
 Data-based AFDM / OTSM / Zak-OTFS systems with $F = 3$ offer similar performance as OFDM with perfect CSI.
 Data-based OFDM has further degraded performance due to poor initial pilot-based channel estimates as a result of mobility-caused inter-carrier interference that cannot be estimated in one-tap equalization.

 Figs.~\ref{fig:ber_nmse_wvf_f}(\subref{fig:ber_zak_vs_f})-(\subref{fig:ber_ofdm_vs_f}) illustrate the BER for data-based Zak-OTFS and OFDM systems.
 The performance degrades as the number of data frames $F$ increases due to increased error propagation -- errors in symbol detection degrade data-based DD channel estimation, which degrades symbol detection, and so on.